Skip to Content

 Social Media

 My team and I keep my social media pages updated with posts, videos, and articles to keep you informed on what I’m up to and the work we’re doing in South Florida and in Washington.
-I encourage you to subscribe to my newsletter here or follow me on FacebookTwitterInstagram, and BlueSky to stay in the loop.
+I encourage you to subscribe to my newsletter here or follow me on FacebookTwitterInstagram, and YouTube to stay in the loop.

 Recent Press Releases